Skip to content

 Parallel Execution

-R parallel jobs are executed via the PBS queue system exactly as any other parallel jobs.
-The user must create an appropriate jobscript and submit it via qsub
+R parallel jobs are executed via the SLURM partition system exactly as any other parallel jobs.
+The user must create an appropriate jobscript and submit it via sbatch

 An example jobscript for static Rmpi parallel R execution, running 1 process per core: